mlwre/mlwre.github.io/contact.md

 - **Cloud resources** - Infrastructure that helps us scale our work
 - **Hardware** - Equipment that enables our research

 We're always up for a conversation about sponsorships and partnerships.
-No corporate speak, no buzzwords—just real talk about how we can work together to make the Internet a safer place.

 ---